FredericGariepy/LighthouseLabs/PKM/W4/D5/RMF/Selecting Controls 2.md

 The monitoring frequency reflects the priorities/importance of information system to organizational operations.

+The authorizing official approves the security controls, their monitoring frquency.

+The approval of the monitoring strategy can be obtained in conjunction with the security plan approval.

 # Task 4 of Select: Approve Security Plans
+Independent auditors review and approve the security plan.

+Approval allows the Risk Management process to advance to the next step in the RMF (i.e., the implementation of the security controls).